 Part One: Investment Properties

 When major milestones take place in your life, you’re unlikely to be thinking about taxes.
 That’s where we come in.
-We've gathered five notable life events that will influence your taxes, which we will touch on in our five-part series.
+We've gathered three notable life events that will influence your taxes, which we will touch on in our three-part series.

 First up, we look at how buying or selling an investment property will influence your taxes!